-Ruth Condray, Ph.D., Research Psychologist Bureau of Behavioral Health Wellness and Prevention Nevada Department of Health and Human Services Division of Public and Behavioral Health 4126 Technology Way, Suite 200 Carson City, NV 89706 T: (775) 684-4229 | E: rcondray@health.nv.gov Dear Interested Parties and Potential Sub-grantees:
+Ruth Condray, Ph.D.

+Bureau, Behavioral Health Wellness & Prevention

+Nevada Department of Health & Human Services

+Division of Public & Behavioral Health

+4126 Technology Way, Suite 200

+Carson City, NV 89706

+T: (775) 684-4229 | E: rcondray@health.nv.gov

+Dear Interested Parties and Potential Sub-grantees:

-The Department of Health and Human Services, Division of Public and Behavioral Health (DPBH) and The Bureau of Behavioral Health Wellness and Prevention (BHWP) announce the availability of an estimated \$3,000,000 in funding to develop the infrastructure for an outpatient mental health clinic.
-This clinic will provide coordinated specialty care (CSC) for early treatment of individuals who are experiencing a first episode of psychosis (FEP) and living within the Washoe Behavioral Health Region in Northern Nevada, or the Clark County Behavioral Health Region in Southern Nevada.
-This funding opportunity is provided through a 10% set aside of the 2020-2021 US Substance Abuse and Mental Health Services (SAMHSA)/Community Mental Health Services Block Grant (MHBG) and will be administered by the Nevada Department of Health and Human Services and The Division of Public and Behavioral Health Wellness and Prevention.
+The Nevada Department of Health and Human Services and the Division of Public and Behavioral Health (DPBH) and Bureau of Behavioral Health Wellness and Prevention (BHWP) announce the availability of up to \$1,500,000 in funding to develop an outpatient mental health clinic in the Washoe Behavioral Health Region, which encompasses all of Washoe County.
+This clinic will provide coordinated specialty care (CSC) for the early treatment of individuals who are experiencing a first episode of psychosis (FEP) and who are living in Washoe County, Nevada.
+This funding opportunity is provided through a 10% set aside of the 2020-2021 US Substance Abuse and Mental Health Services/Community Mental Health Services Block Grant (SAMHSA/MHBG) and administered by the Nevada Department of Health and Human Services.

-Two awards will be funded one for the Northern Nevada Washoe Region and one for the Southern Nevada Clark Region.
-Each award has a maximum budget of \$1,500,000 per potential CSC mental health clinic for a duration of 24 months.
+The award has a maximum budget of \$1,500,000 to support a Coordinated Specialty Care (CSC) Mental Health Clinic for the duration of 24 months.
 A completed scope of work, budget, and spending plan must be submitted with the application for funding.
 All funding is subject to change, based on availability.
-Applications will be evaluated by region to allocate resources across the state and to avoid overlapping of service territories.

-Completed applications must be received no later than Tuesday September 17th, 2019 at 5:00 PM (PST)
+Completed applications must be received no later than Friday, May 29, 2020 at 5:00 PM (PST).